 Traditions & Homework

 Many well loved traditions will enrich your student’s experiences.
 Each year your student participate in field trips that relate to their curriculum studies.
 Short outings have included visits to arboretums, science centers, and children’s theatre productions.
 Upper elementary students travel based on their yearlong culture experiences.
 They may spend nights in Chicago, Toronto, Washington D.C., or other appropriate study destinations.
 Community service opportunities take students off campus to make deliveries or support the needs of the local community in many different ways.
-The upper elementary also begins the year with an overnight nature and team building experience to bring the classroom together from the start of the school year.
-Sometime during the year, an overnighter is held within the school which includes games, movies, a community service project, while incorporating an educational experience.
+Upper elementary also begins the year with an overnight nature and team building experience to bring the classroom together from the start of the school year.
+Sometime during the year an overnighter is held within the school which includes games, movies, and a community service project while incorporating an educational experience.

 SPIRITUAL AND DIVERSITY STUDIES